Skip to main content

 Q: I purchased a day pass, how can I get a refund?

-A: If you purchased a day pass for dates between December 12, 2025 or after January 15, 2026, through Banff & Lake Louise Tourism, you do not need to take any action.
+A: If you purchased a day pass for dates between December 12, 2025 and January 15, 2026, through Banff & Lake Louise Tourism, you do not need to take any action.
 All refunds have already been processed.
-Please reach out to parkpass@banfflakelouise.com if you believe you're eligible but did not recieve a refund.
+Please reach out to parkpass@banfflakelouise.com if you believe you're eligible but did not receive a refund.

-Q: I purchased a Discovery Pass, how can I get a refund?
+Q: I purchased a Discovery Pass, how can I get an extension?

 A: Discovery Passes are normally valid for 12 months from the date of purchase.
 Annual passes valid during free admission periods are automatically extended.
 No action is required to get these extensions.
 Please use the pass expiration calculator on the Parks Canada website to find out when your pass will expire.